p-ohq/EditHostFile/README.md

 ahl

-Add a new line to your host file...
+- Adds a new line to your host file...

 resetHost

 rh

-Reset the host file from default.
+- Resets the host file from default.

 If you have a custom host file that you want to use as default, you can copy that file to HostEditScript/Script and overwrite the host file there.